 Freelancing is on the rise, with 57 million Americans currently participating in the freelance economy.
 That’s an increase of 4 million since 2014, and that population is only expected to continue to grow in the coming years.

 To freelance, all you really need is a functional computer and internet access.
 But once you start landing clients, you’ll quickly find that you’re accessing at least a few essential apps to do your work and interact with clients.
 However, it can be hard to stay productive when you're starting out and working out of a home office or shared space.

 Once you’re serious about taking your freelance business to the next level, you’ll want to find ways to boost your productivity.
 For freelancers looking to up their game in 2020, we have gathered a collection of the best productivity apps and tools that will help.

-Messaging and Email Apps
+The Best Messaging and Email Apps for Freelancers